linzjax/linzjax.github.io/_posts/2015-10-29-why-open-source-is-important-for-new-coders.markdown

 All it was was string manipulation.
 I knew how to do that.
 That's not a real project.
 If I know how to do that that's not **real** coding.

 But it was.
-That was all it took, and like that I had made my first commit and my first pull request.
+That was all it took, and just like that I had made my first commit and my first pull request.
 I spent the rest of the day riding between a high of "I did it!" and "wait... that's it?".

 And yes, that was it.
 Just like that I was hooked.
-The developers passed along any simple bugs they ran into for me to work through, and even though they might have been able to find it and fix it faster, they knew that allowing me time to sort through all of this new code, translate it, and practice fixing things was invaluable, so they happily let me do it.
-I gained so much confidence from being able to make positive changes to real code, and I gained a ton of experience just from working my way through a new set of code every day.
+The developers passed along any simple bugs they ran into for me to work through.
+Even though they might have been able to find it and fix it faster, they knew that allowing me time to sort through all of this new code, translate it, and practice fixing things was invaluable, so they happily let me do it.
+I gained so much confidence and experience from being able to make positive changes to real code every day.

 <br />